aoterodelaroza/aoterodelaroza.github.io/_devnotes/03_spacegroup_collection.md

   - nav: "devnotes"
 ---

-This is a collection of example crystals for each space group type.
-The purpose of this collection is to serve as test cases for the crystal symmetry tools in [critic2](/critic2/).
-The space group symbols in the table have been adapted from the internal database in [spglib](https://atztogo.github.io/spglib/) and from Table A1.4.2.7 in the International Tables for Crystallography, Volume B. The structures are given in cif file format, without symmetry info.
-The * in the first column is the default ITA setting.
+This is a collection of example crystals for each space group type given in each of the ITA settings.
+The purpose of this set is to serve as test cases for the crystal symmetry tools in [critic2](/critic2/).
+The space group symbols in the table have been adapted from the database in [spglib](https://atztogo.github.io/spglib/) and from Table A1.4.2.7 in the International Tables for Crystallography, Volume B. The * in the first column is the default ITA setting.

+Download the whole collection: [spg-collection.tar.xz](/assets/devnotes/03_spacegroup_collection/spg-collection.tar.xz).

 |   | Hall-num | c:n      | sys          | Hall             | H-M (full)          | H-M (short) | Example                                                                                                      |
 |---+----------+----------+--------------+------------------+---------------------+-------------+--------------------------------------------------------------------------------------------------------------|